Germany: leader of Merkel party takes over defense ministry

-BERLIN (AP) — The new leader of Chancellor Angela Merkel’s party is taking over Germany’s defense ministry in a risky but potentially rewarding move, reversing her previous insistence that she wouldn’t join the Cabinet.
+BERLIN (AP) — The new leader of Chancellor Angela Merkel’s party took over Germany’s defense ministry on Wednesday in a risky but potentially rewarding move, reversing her previous insistence that she wouldn’t join the Cabinet.

-Annegret Kramp-Karrenbauer is to be formally appointed Wednesday as the successor to Ursula von der Leyen, who was elected Tuesday as the new head of the European Commission.
+Annegret Kramp-Karrenbauer succeeded Ursula von der Leyen, who was elected Tuesday as the new head of the European Commission.

 Kramp-Karrenbauer narrowly won the leadership of Merkel’s center-right Christian Democratic Union in December.
 She has concentrated so far on trying to renew the party, among other things seeking to heal divisions with conservatives who were irked by Merkel’s welcoming approach to migrants in 2015 and other moves.